 Resources for Transition to Online Learning

 During this time of transition, we at the Center want you to know that you are not alone in this experience.
 You have many resources at your disposal including those offered through our Center, as well as further support that may be available within your departments and schools.
-In addition, the WashU Teaching and Learning Continuity Team has put together a robust set of web resources at TeachingContinuity.wustl.edu to share with faculty and students.
+In addition, the WashU Teaching and Learning Continuity Team and our staff has put together a robust set of web resources at TeachingContinuity.wustl.edu to share with faculty and students.
 As we become aware of these resources, we will share them with you through this page and by other means.

 Consultations: If you would like to discuss specific concerns related to this transition, the Center for Teaching and Learning Educational Developers would be happy to talk with you.
 We can talk via phone, video conference, or through email.
 If you would like to set up a consultation with us, please complete this form.
 We will respond to you as quickly as we are able.